christopherkenny/nature/README.md

   - `Numbered`: numbered reference style
   - `referee`: double-spaced first submission
   - `lineno`: print line numbers in the margin
-Quarto defaults to `cite-method: citeproc`.
+  - `equal-margins`: set equal margins on even and odd pages Quarto defaults to `cite-method: citeproc`.
 To use the natbib reference styles included with this extension, set `cite-method: natbib`:

 ```yaml